 Building the Kingdom Through Solid Theology and Proven Strategies

 The roots may be the most important part of the oak tree.
 If the roots are strong and healthy, the tree prospers; if they are weak, damaged, or diseased, the tree will quickly die.
-Oaks need both shallow and deep roots to thrive.
+A mighty oak needs both shallow and deep roots to thrive.
 The shallow surface roots remind us of the Word read daily and applied liberally to life.
 A broad knowledge of Scripture is essential for healthy growth as a Christian.
 The taproots remind us of the Word of God, studied deeply and applied to specific needs or issues.
 God’s Word strengthens us to bear the winds of adversity.

-If we hope to be effective, our roots must be as substantial as our ministry.
+If we hope to be effective, our biblical roots must be as substantial as our ministry.
 This requires more than the quick sprinkling of the Sunday sermon.
 To become strong, we need to soak in God’s Word every day.
 We also need to be nourished by the water of the Holy Spirit, especially in times of drought.
-The Word of God, saturated by the water of the Spirit, anchors, strengthens and feeds the Christian.
+The Word of God, saturated by the water of the Spirit, anchors, strengthens, and feeds the Christian.